 We loved ride the train.
 I like being able to walk around and stretch my legs.
 It did take a little longer than what would have been a 3 hour flight.
 The ride was 12 hours.
 However, we did not have to arrive 2 hours early, go through security, remove all of my toiletries, or face a good possibility of delay.
 The PIA factor in flying that makes the long train ride worth it for me.
 I get so stressed out when I fly.
 How long will security take, will the alarm go off and I have to get wanded and patted or worse, taken to the side?
 Will I leave something in the plastic bin?
 Do my socks have holes in them?
 We also did not have to find a way from the airport to the hotel.
 The hotel was 2 blocks from Penn station, so walking was quick and easy.

-Stay tuned for the next entry about NYC and the show!
+Stay tuned for the next entry about NYC

 It’s no secret that I love all things train.
 I am especially enamored with steam trains.
 A nostalgia for something I never experienced seems odd to me.
 I am sure that back in the day train travel was not easy, clean, or efficient.
 Now, everything is modernized and the steam for most is no longer coal but oil, cutting down on cinders.
 I have ridden a modern Amtrak train and the ride was comfortable and fun.
 I will definitely do it again.
 But the sound of the steam whistle makes my heart sing.
 To purchase any of these, click here.